 Rich has lived in Hennepin County for his entire life.
-He lives in Maple Grove with his wife of 31 years, and their two children.
+He lives in Maple Grove with his wife and their two children.

 As a boy, Rich lived in Nordeast, Minneapolis where the police officers from the Minneapolis Police Department became role models for him and other kids growing up in a tough neighborhood.
 Rich grew up with his six siblings in a second generation Polish-American family.
 Rich’s father was a World War II hero and postal worker.
 He lived next door to a police officer whose dedication to service and community inspired Rich to become a police officer.